stuartrobinson3007/joeyjob/docs/09-billing-subscription-system.md

       cancelUrl: `${process.env.BETTER_AUTH_URL}/billing`,
       subscription: {
         enabled: true,
+        // IMPORTANT: authorizeReference is a callback that Better Auth calls internally
+        // It's invoked automatically when subscription operations include a referenceId
+        // This ensures only authorized users can manage billing for an organization
         authorizeReference: async ({ user, referenceId }) => {
+          // This function is called by Better Auth when:
+          // - auth.api.upgradeSubscription() is called with referenceId
+          // - auth.api.listActiveSubscriptions() is called with referenceId
+          // - auth.api.createBillingPortal() is called with referenceId
+          // - auth.api.cancelSubscription() is called with referenceId

           // Check if user can manage billing for this organization const membership = await db
             .select()